 It’s when people put off spending that problems in the economy emerge.
 Deflation is often accompanied by collapses in the stock and real estate markets.
 Market downturns result in lowered wages and layoffs.

 Since those who lose wages typically reign in their spending, the result is that companies sell less of their goods and services.
-This lack of demand can often cause prices to trend downward even more, resulting in even more layoffs and other cost-cutting measures as companies struggle to stay afloat.
-Economic expansion comes to a dramatic halt.
+This lack of demand can often cause prices to trend downward, even more, resulting in even more layoffs and other cost-cutting measures as companies struggle to stay afloat.
+The economic expansion comes to a dramatic halt.

 How can those 5-10 years from retirement hedge against deflation?